Osprey Stratos 24 Backpack Review

 In Georgia’s warm, humid climate, airy backpack ventilation is something I’ve longed for on the trail.
 The coverage of most backpacks leaves puddles of sweat on my back, which is equally uncomfortable and chilly when temperatures drop later in the day.
 The Osprey Stratos 24 combines a curved, lightweight aluminum frame with an open, perforated back panel, leaving space for a ton of airflow between the pack and my back.
 The result?
 An incredible amount of ventilation.

 The Osprey Stratos and Sirrus backpacks reflect attention to detail in design.
 They’re lightweight and comfortable, but equally durable.
 We’ve trekked thousands of miles in our Osprey packs, including the Aether 70 and Talon 33, and they’ve held their suspension, shape and stitching flawlessly.

 The pack’s curved aluminum frame arcs the pack’s back panel away from my back, slightly reducing the pack’s volume but still retaining a respectable 24L cargo area.
-The interior is roomy enough to stow gear for an average day hike: a hydration pack, backcountry day hike gear, extra layers, a waterproof jacket, lunch, and snacks.
+The interior is roomy enough to stow gear for an average day hike: a hydration pack, favorite gear on my hiking gear list, extra layers, a waterproof jacket, lunch, and snacks.
 The internal hydration pack storage sleeve pairs really well with the lightweight (and frameless) Osprey Hydraulics LT 2.5L hydration reservoir.

 Weighing in at 2 lbs 4 oz, the Stratos 24 isn’t an ultralight pack: the frame and suspension add a some weight.
 But the pack is lightweight, comfortable and balances its cargo weight well.
 To me, the pack’s comfort far outweighs the frame’s negligible extra weight.